 Grip Patterns & Control System

-The fact that the bebionic hand requires the user to manually rotate the thumb into an opposed or non-opposed position is not a major drawback in most circumstances.
+To place the bebionic’s thumb into an opposed or non-opposed position, the user must manually rotate it.
+This is not a major drawback in most circumstances.
 To change tasks often requires some form of preparation with myoelectric hands, such as selecting an appropriate grip.
 In most cases, users intuitively rotate the bebionic’s thumb into place with their free hand.

-But there are situations where this is not convenient, such as when both hands are needed for a task.
-Also, this is an inferior solution compared to hands like the i-Limb Quantum, the TASKA hand, and Ottobock’s own Michelangelo Hand, which offer electronically powered thumb rotation.
-And it’s two technological steps behind the Dexus Prosthetic Hand from BrainCo, which offers independent thought control over its electronically powered thumb.
+However, there are situations where this is not convenient, such as when both hands are needed for a task.
+Also, this is an inferior solution compared to hands like the i-Limb Quantum, the TASKA hand, and Ottobock’s own Michelangelo Hand, which offer electronic thumb rotation.
+And it is far behind the anticipated functionality of the Atom Touch, which will allow independent thought control over its electronically powered thumb.

 Another concern with bebionic’s thumb is the need for a technician to adjust it before it can participate in certain grips.
-This adjustment is necessary in order for the thumb to correctly line up with opposing fingers.
+This adjustment is necessary for the thumb to correctly line up with the opposing fingers.

-Proportional speed control refers to the ability of users to control the speed and force of a bionic hand’s grip by increasing or decreasing the speed of the muscle movement needed to trigger a close signal.
+Proportional control refers to the ability of users to control the speed and force of a bionic hand’s grip by increasing or decreasing the speed/strength of the muscle movement needed to trigger a close signal.

-For example, to pick up something fragile like an egg, the user must trigger a much slower close signal in the residual limb.
+For example, to pick up something fragile like an egg, the user must generate a much slower/softer close signal in the residual limb.

 We believe that sensory feedback is the way to go and expect most bionic hands to follow suit over time.

-What’s not to love?
-When the bebionic hand senses that an object is slipping from its grasp, it automatically increases its grip strength.
+When the bebionic senses that an object is slipping from its grasp, it automatically increases its grip strength.

-This is similar, in some ways, to how some microprocessor knees sense a stumble and automatically adjust to avoid a fall.
+This is similar to how some microprocessor knees sense a stumble and automatically adjust to avoid a fall.
 We believe that this type of automatic intelligence should be adopted by all bionic limbs, especially where safety is concerned.

-Again, what’s not to love?
-The bebionic hand can lift up to 45 kgs.
+The bebionic hand can lift up to 45 kilograms.
 Individual fingers can lift 25 kg, and the hand’s knuckles can support up to 90 kg when pushing off from a seated position.